keboola/developers-docs/overview/api/index.md

 ---

 All our [KBC components](/overview/) have a public API on [apiary](https://apiary.io/).
-If you need to send requests to our API, we recommend you use either use the Apiary Console or Postman Client.
+If you need to send requests to our API, we recommend you use either the Apiary Console or Postman Client.
 Most of our APIs take and produce data in JSON format.
-Many of our APIs require *Storage API token* which is entered in `X-StorageApi-Token` header.
+Many of our APIs require a *Storage API token* which is entered in `X-StorageApi-Token` header.

-## The Apiary console
+## The Apiary Console
 You can send requests to our API directly from the Apiary console by clicking on **Switch to console** or **Try**.
-Then you need to fill request headers and parameters and **Call Resource**.
+Then you need to fill the request headers and parameters and **Call Resource**.

 {: .image-popup}
 ![Apiary console](/overview/api/apiary-console.png)

-The Apiary console is fine when you send API requests only ocassionally, it requires no application installation but has no history and other useful features.
+The Apiary console is fine when you send API requests only occasionally.
+It requires no application installation; however, it has no history and no other useful features.

-## Postman client
+## Postman Client
 [Postman](https://www.getpostman.com/) is a generic HTTP API client.
 We recommend you use this client if you work with KBC API on a more regular basis.
-We also have a collection of usefull API calls, which you can import by clicking the button
+We also provide a collection of useful API calls; they can be imported either by clicking the following button:

 [![Run in Postman](https://run.pstmn.io/button.png)](https://www.getpostman.com/run-collection/7dc2e4b41225738f5411)